CyVerse-learning-materials/DOI_request_quickstart/docs/organize.md

 ------------------------------------------------------------------------

 ## 1.2.
-Determine how many permanent identifiers to request:
+Determine how many permanent identifiers to request

 To determine how many DOIs to request for a given data collection, consider the following: